Bubblyworld/jspm/examples/fresh-deno/README.md

 # Deno & Fresh
 Using the CLI, it's possible to quickly and painlessly spin up a Deno web application in the Fresh framework with minimal setup.
+In this workflow tutorial, a small fresh deno server gets created using JSPM powered importmaps and also running client code with the same importmap.

 First a directory should be created for initialization with any preferable name: